regclient/regclient/docs/README.md

       end
 ```

+- `version`:
-- `version`: This should be left at version 1 or not included at all.
-This may
+  This should be left at version 1 or not included at all.
-  be incremented if future `regbot` releases change the configuration file
+  This may be incremented if future `regbot` releases change the configuration file structure.

-  structure.
+- `creds`:

-- `creds`: Array of registry credentials and settings for connecting.
-To avoid
+  Array of registry credentials and settings for connecting.
-  saving credentials in the same file with the other settings, consider using
-  the `${HOME}/.docker/config.json` or a template in the `user` and `pass`
+  To avoid saving credentials in the same file with the other settings, consider using the `${HOME}/.docker/config.json` or a template in the `user` and `pass`
   fields to expand a variable or file contents.
-When using the
-  `regclient/regsync` image, the docker config is read from
+  When using the `regclient/regbot` image, the docker config is read from `/home/appuser/.docker/config.json`.
-  `/home/appuser/.docker/config.json`.
-Each `creds` entry supports the following
+  Each `creds` entry supports the following options:
-  options:
+  - `registry`:
-  - `registry`: Hostname and port of the registry server used in later lines.
+    Hostname and port of the registry server used in image references.
     Use `docker.io` for Docker Hub.
+    Note for parsing image names, a registry name must have a `.` or `:` to distinguish it from a path on Docker Hub.
+  - `hostname`:
+    Optional DNS name and port for the registry server, the default is the registry name.
+    This allows multiple registry names to point to the same server with different configurations.
+    This may be useful for different user logins, or different mirror configurations.
-  - `user`: Username
+  - `user`:
+    Username
-  - `pass`: Password
+  - `pass`:
+    Password
+  - `tls`:
-  - `tls`: Whether TLS is enabled/verified.
+    Whether TLS is enabled/verified.
     Values include "enabled" (default), "insecure", or "disabled".
+  - `regcert`:
-  - `regcert`: Registry CA certificate for self signed certificates.
+    Registry CA certificate for self signed certificates.
     This may be a string with `\n` for line breaks, or the yaml multi-line syntax may be used like:

     ```yaml
     regcert: |